by-jp/www.byjp.me/content/notes/twitter/6333755819/index.md

 - imported
 - from-twitter
 ---
-Rubyists\!
-I'm looking for a cheap RoR host that's little hassle for a \(very\!\) small webapp, any suggestions?
+Rubyists!
+I'm looking for a cheap RoR host that's little hassle for a \(very!) small webapp, any suggestions?